Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 You can toggle on and off hint which is a live counter of the items purchased

-by turning off auto placement, you can move the emulator to another monitor
+by turning off auto placement, you can move the emulator to another monitor (After turning this off, make sure the entire emulator window stays on-screen)